-Mockumentary Matchup: Lake Mungo VS The Fourth Kind
+Mockumentary Matchup: Lake Mungo VS The FoURth Kind

 I’ve been on a mockumentary horror kick recently.
 I haven’t seen that many as of my writing this.
 Aside from the ones I’ll be talking about here, the only other one I can think of that I’ve watched is Blair Witch.
 For those unfamiliar with the subgenre, it’s fiction depicted in a documentary style, hence the mock in mockumentary.
 For the two I’ll be putting against each other, I’ll be giving plot summaries, comparing themes, which I find scarier, and which films I think are better overall.